 - Do not write fake reviews or incentivize customers to do so with bad practices.
 Instead, make sure to provide the best possible service to customers.
 This will reap positive reviews.

 - Choose your content writers carefully.
 They should all be masters of their craft, whether through educational accolades or everyday experience.

 - Make sure your site is mobile-friendly.
 You are missing out on a lot of visibility from mobile devices if your pages are not formatted properly.

 - Make good use of structured data.
 Displaying rich results is good press.

 - Do not spread content over multiple “pages” users have to click through.
-This is considered a bad practice to generate empty clicks and not beneficial or helpful to users.
+It is considered a bad practice to generate empty clicks that are not beneficial or helpful to users.